-Because MDEQ is unsure if the water body would be impaired using the correct methods, this toxicity TMDL is being prepared as a phase 1 TMDL compliance with the consent decree to address the listings shown in Table 1.
-In a phased TMDL the best information available at the time is used to establish the TMDL at levels implement necessary to applicable quality water standards and to make allocations to pollution sources.
+Because MDEQ is unsure if the water body would be impaired using the correct methods, this toxicity TMDL is being prepared as a phase 1 TMDL in compliance with the consent decree to address the listing shown in Table 1.
+In a phased TMDL the best information available at the time is used to establish the TMDL at levels necessary to implement applicable water quality standards and to make allocations to pollution sources.
 The phased TMDL approach recognizes that additional data and information are necessary to validate the assumptions of the TMDL and to provide greater certainty that the TMDL will achieve the applicable water quality standard.
 This Phase 1 TMDL is being completed for toxicity due to limited data available indicating stressors.

-Table 1 Segment Identification and Location
+Table 1.
+Segment Identifications and Locations